yashgorasiya/IPDC/README.md

 # IPDC
-This Project for Educational perpose to learn and deleiver Ux/Ui
+This Project for Educational perpose to learn and deliver batter Ux/Ui

 **Features**